Anurag1101/Movie_Ticket_Booking/README.md

 Welcome to the **Movie Ticket Booking System!** This `Python` application allows users to book movie tickets at `PVR` Cinemas by choosing a movie, selecting a show time, and specifying the number of tickets.
 The application provides a simple, interactive booking experience with seat allocation, fare calculation, and booking confirmation.

-Table of Contents
+## Table of Contents:

-Features
+- Features

-Getting Started
+- Getting Started

-Usage
+- Usage

-Code Structure
+- Code Structure

-Example Workflow
+- Example Workflow

-Dependencies
+- Dependencies

-Contributing
+- Contributing

-License
+- License

 Features
 Movie Selection: Choose from a list of available movies.
 Show Timing Selection: Select a preferred show time (Morning, Afternoon, Evening, or Night).